 Landlords have requirements under the FCRA, too.
 Specifically:

-- Adverse Action Notice – landlords must provide tenants with an adverse action notice letter if they either deny the applicant or make a decision that’s unfavorable to them (i.e. requiring a co-signer, requiring a higher security deposit, etc.).
-For an example of a letter that meets notice criteria, click here.
+- Adverse Action Notice – landlords must provide tenants with an adverse action notice letter if they either deny the applicant or make a decision that’s unfavorable to them (i.e., requiring a co-signer, requiring a higher security deposit, etc.).

 - California – for landlords in California, they must also give notification to prospecting tenants within 3 days of requesting a report from a screening service that they are doing so.
 The notice should also include the name and address of the screening service, as well as how the applicant can access his or her file.
 If the applicant requests their file, the landlord must provide them with a copy of the report.